BEFORE YOU GO...

 - Could the loans be disbursed before necessary checks and balances were taken care of or lacked necessary collateral, guarantees, securities, a commercial interest rate, or a suitable payback schedule?
 If so, explain.
 Who made those lending decisions?
 Why?
 Is there a business case for this?

 - The distribution of generic power of attorney documents to numerous recipients.
-Who supervises the lawyers’ behaviour?
+Who supervises the lawyers’ behavior?
 There appear to be no mechanisms to guarantee that legal counsel acts in good faith and in the company’s best interest.

 How do Transaction Screening and Monitoring Differ?